gofynd/fdk-client-kotlin/documentation/application/PAYMENT.md

-Use this API to get the details of all active beneficiary added by a user for refund.
+Retrieves details of beneficiaries linked to the user.

 *Returned Response:*